Car brands and logos list and who owns which car brands?

 General Motors

-General Motors Company, also known as GM, held the lead in the global automotive market for many years but ceded first place to the Japanese Toyota Motor Corporation in 2008.
-It should be noted that the current company was legally created only in 2009 after a large-scale reorganization.
+General Motors, also known as GM, held leadership in the global automobile market for many years but lost the top spot to Japan’s Toyota Motor Corporation in 2008.
+It should be noted that the current company was legally established only in 2009, following a major reorganization.
 Its predecessor officially appeared in 1908.
-At that time, it bought its first brand – Buick.
-Now it is one of the four largest divisions of GM, along with Cadillac, GMC, and Chevrolet.
+At the same time, it acquired its first brand, Buick.
+Now, it is one of GM’s four largest divisions, along with Cadillac, GMC, and Chevrolet.

-In addition, General Motors owns shares in several Chinese brands: Baojun and Wuling Motors.
-It also owns 60% of the American enterprise DMAX.
-But there were also losses.
-The car manufacturer lost Pontiac, Holden, Plymouth, Oldsmobile, Saturn, Hummer, Saab, and Opel.
+In addition, General Motors holds stakes in several Chinese brands, including Baojun and Wuling Motors.
+It also owns 60 percent of the US company DMAX.
+But the automaker was not without losses.
+It lost Pontiac, Holden, Plymouth, Oldsmobile, Saturn, Hummer, Saab, and Opel.

-• GMC – a North American brand of vans, pickups, SUVs, and trucks.
+• GMC is the North American brand of vans, pickup trucks, SUVs, and trucks.

-• Chevrolet – mid-priced cars positioned as quality and affordable.
+• Chevrolet mid-priced cars are positioned as both quality and affordable.

-• Cadillac – a luxury car brand popular in Canada and the US.
-It is considered one of the oldest in the world.
+• Cadillac is a luxury car brand popular in Canada and the United States.
+It is considered one of the world’s oldest.

-• Buick – a premium-class car brand that gave birth to the North American automotive industry.
-It is widely represented in the US and China.
+• Buick is a premium car brand that started the North American automobile industry.
+It is widely represented in the United States and China.

 Ford Motor Company